MaxSkippGriff/brum-air/README.md

 ## How it works

-There are five main steps:
+There are four main steps:

-1. The client sends a request to crawl specified url
+1. The client sends a request to crawl a specified url
-2. Django tells Scrapy to crawl this url
-3. Django tells the client that crawling has begun
+2. Django tells Scrapy to crawl this url and tells the client that crawling has begun
-4. Scrapy scrapes url and saves data in a database
+3. Scrapy scrapes url and saves data in a database
-5. Django grabs the data from the database and returns it to the client
+4. Django grabs the data from the database and returns it to the client

 ## Technologies